OranNukkin/NukkHud/README.md

-# NukkHud
+# NukkHud Revision 1
-Thank you for your intrest on NukkHud!
-Just to let you know again, this hud still might need some improvements or changes.
-To help me in advance, please give feedbacks or suggestions on Gamebanana or put "issues" on this repository and name it suggestion/feedback.
-However if i say that i don't know to fix or change the issue and you know how, please tell me since i'm still new to creating HUDS
+First release to the hud but still need some changes in-game, will put updates soon if i can =b